Fouesnant

 Fouesnant ([fwɛnɑ̃]; Fouenant or Fouen in Breton) is a commune in the Finistère department of Brittany in north-western France.
 Fouesnant is bordered to the south by the Baie de La Forêt.

 It lies on the south coast of Finistère and is bordered by the communes of: Bénodet and Pleuven to the west, Saint-Évarzec to the north, and La Forêt-Fouesnant to the east.
-It has 15 km of coastline on its south side, with a long beach running west between the headlands of Beg-Meil and Mousterlin, as well as the idyllic Cap-Coz just to the east at the top of the Baie de la Foret, making it a popular tourist destination.
+It has 15 km of coastline on its south side, with a long beach running west between the headlands of Beg-Meil and Mousterlin, as well as Cap-Coz just to the east at the top of the Baie de la Foret, making it a tourist destination.

-The town is at the heart of a very fertile area, is well-endowed with orchards and is regarded as the source of the very best Breton cider.
-Every July this is celebrated with the 'Fete des Pommiers' (Festival of the Apple Trees), an event that takes over the town centre with music, dance and various competitions.
+The town is in a very fertile area, is home to a number of orchards and is regarded as the source of the best Breton cider.
+This is celebrated each July with the Fete des Pommiers (Festival of the Apple Trees), an event that takes over the town centre with music, dance and various competitions.

-Fouesnant hosts a popular street market in and around the town square every Friday morning.
+Fouesnant hosts a street market in and around the town square every Friday morning.

+The Glénan Islands, approximately 15 km offshore, are administratively part of the commune of Fouesnant.